Skip to content

 Do you need an inverter?

-“Yes, an inverter is always needed,” says Baumeister, the solar expert.
-“Since the PV system generates direct current, it must be converted into alternating current for feeding into the house network.
-Additionally, this device controls and monitors the entire system.”
+“Yes, an inverter is always needed because the PV system generates direct current,” says Baumeister.
+To feed into the grid, whether house or public, it must be converted into alternating current.
+Additionally, this device controls and monitors the entire system.

-To charge e-bikes or electric cars, you need wall boxes.
-These are powered by the house connection.
-It is always the self-produced PV electricity that is used first, and only then is electricity drawn from the utility when the PV system is not producing.
+To charge electric cars or e-bikes, you need wall boxes.
+These are supplied with electricity from the house connection.
+It is always the self-produced PV electricity, and only then is electricity drawn from the grid.

 Are carport solar roofs more prone to damage than PV systems on house roofs?